Once Upon a Time in Hollywood: Story, themes and character symbolism

-The finale and the Manson Family
+Finale and the Manson Family

-Theologian David Bentley Hart wrote that Once Upon a Time "exhibit[s] a genuine ethical pathos" for its portrayal of "cosmic justice".
+The theologian David Bentley Hart wrote that Once Upon a Time "exhibit[s] a genuine ethical pathos" for its portrayal of "cosmic justice".
 Hart wrote how he was a child when the Tate murders occurred and that the Manson Family were "the first monsters who ever truly terrified me and tormented me with nightmares."
 He remembers how the children at his school would tell the stories of the Manson Family murders.
 Hart praised the revisionism when "Tarantino's version of the story unexpectedly veered away into some other, dreamlike, better world, where the monsters inadvertently passed through the wrong door and met the end they deserved."
 Hart states "the artistic masterstroke" comes in the end when Tate is heard "as a disembodied voice... speaking from that alternative reality, that terrestrial paradise that evil could not enter."

 Av Sinensky wrote about the ending of the film when Susan Atkins concludes that the Manson Family members should kill Dalton because he played a character who killed people on TV, he "taught them to kill."
 Sinensky notes that Tarantino is putting "the words of his critics into the mouth of a Manson murderer," regarding his use of fictional gratuitous violence.
-While David G. Hughes opined that Tarantino is using the scene to say that those who crusade against fictional violence are hypocrites and complicit in real violence.
+David G. Hughes opined that Tarantino uses the scene to say that those who crusade against fictional violence are hypocrites and complicit in real violence.
 Hughes wrote that by switching the real-life violence by Manson Family members with movie violence instead directed at them, "Tarantino is making a firm distinction between cruel real-world violence and ethical, cathartic fantasy violence."

 Priscilla Page identified the mythological narrative of the Manson Family murders as "fram[ing] our understanding of what was happening in America and the world."
 In the film Spahn Ranch represents the intersection of Hollywood fantasy "and the dark underbelly of Los Angeles."
 Michael Phillips likened the Manson girls to "strung out Sirens," while Page described the Manson Family as "ghosts haunting Spahn Ranch...
 Demons to be exorcised."
 When Booth matches Tex Watson's pointed gun with his pointed finger, justice lies with the fictional violence that purges the mythologized violence.
 Revenge is furthered as "the film denies Manson a meaningful presence... demythologizes [him], reduces him to a cameo, exposes the Manson Family as inept, and makes Sharon Tate the story's beating heart."

 Steven Boone referred to Dalton going to Tate's house as "entering the gates of Cielo Drive's Hollywood heaven."
 Something his colleague Simon Abrams also alluded to when he commented, "Jay Sebring invites [Dalton] in for a drink like a hipper St. Peter."
 Dan Schindel also saw Dalton's walk up Tate's driveway as "an ascent to heaven", based on the "rising camera movement".
 Naomi Fry compared Dalton going through the gates as him entering the Garden of Eden.